Stockholms Enskilda Bank

-Stockholms Enskilda Bank, sometimes called Enskilda banken or SEB, was a Swedish bank, founded in 1856 by André Oscar Wallenberg as Stockholm's first private bank.
+Stockholms Enskilda Bank (lit.
+'Private Bank of Stockholm'), sometimes called Enskilda banken or SEB, was a Swedish bank, founded in 1856 by André Oscar Wallenberg as Stockholm's first private bank.
 In 1857, Stockholms Enskilda Bank began to employ women, claiming to be the first bank to do.

 Stockholms Enskilda Bank was managed by the Wallenberg family who, thanks to the bank, built a unique position in Swedish business.
 During World War II, the Wallenberg bank was accused of collaborating with Nazi Germany, putting the bank on blockade by the U.S. Government.
 In 1972, the bank merged with Skandinaviska Banken to become Skandinaviska Enskilda Banken.